AriFordsham/GHCWiki/building/targets.md

 Do you do the selective work in `libraries/` or in `libraries/haskell98/` (say)?

 Disabling a library you don't want to build.
+(Mess with SUBDIRS?)